 What is the opposite of spiritual discernment and understanding?
 It is spiritual blindness!
-Because they lack the understanding of God, the people of the world are spiritually blind and that blindness has entered the Ekklesia so that we can no longer discern the truth of God’s Word from the false traditions of men that have been upheld for years now.
+Because they lack the a correct knowledge and understanding of God’s Word, the people of today’s Ekklesia can no longer discern the truth of God’s Word from the false traditions of men that have been upheld for years now.

 We can go to Revelation 3 to find out what Jesus has to say about the predominate attitude and condition that would permeate the body of Christ in the end times.
 It is an attitude: that we as a people have all the understanding we need and therefore do not have to work to grow in grace and knowledge.

 Because of a lack of a love for God’s truth and to be willing to dig for it and to keep learning and growing in understanding of it, seeking after it as if we were digging for the richest gold; members of the Ekklesia are in danger of losing more and more understanding in the spiritual things of God unless we all repent.